Dominion Energy unveils job-killing, rate-hiking solar fees

 - Plus, Dominion’s new “solar subscription fee” of $5.40 per kilowatt of solar installed would mean a typical customer with an 8kW system would pay $43.20 per month.

-- Taken together, the new Dominion charges would mean a typical solar customer would pay $752 yearly just in unavoidable fees, or seven times what that customer pays now.
+- Taken together, the new Dominion charges would mean a typical solar customer would pay $752 yearly just in unavoidable fees, or seven times what that customer pays now on top of charges for using electricity.